 At school and need extra cash?
-Short-term loans could be the fast and convenient solution you need.
+Short-term loans could be a fast option, but a costly solution.

 Short-term loans for students are designed to loan cash to help you temporarily cover your financial commitments.
 This type of loan is typically in the $50 to $2,000 range.
 You could use the loan for things like paying for your class books or emergency costs, like flying home for a funeral.

 Find out how these loans work and if they’re an option for you to consider.

 Check into Cash allows you to directly apply for a payday loan and have your cash when you need it.

 - Total Costs: Varies depending on the amount and your state of residency.

 - Must be 18+

 - No security deposit needed

 How do short-term loans for students work?

 Short-term loans for students are designed to offer emergency funding.
 Most students don’t have steady income and may have a problem getting approved for standard loans.
 Short-term loans, on the other hand, offer financing with more lenient lending criteria and very short approval times.
 This allows students to access emergency funds they can repay when they get income from other sources.